thalium/thalium.github.io/www/content/posts/RDPEGFX.md

 First, for basic block and edge coverage we only considered the ones in the module involved in the crash we already found in our initial campaigns.
 We kind of helped the fuzzer explore in the right direction.
 Second, and more importantly we did not properly monitor which campaign reported which crash.
 We only monitored the crashes properly after observing suspiciously good results for the orange curve.
-The three campaign that reported crashes after we started monitoring them properly did find the bug we'll explain in the next section, we are not sure about the other four but most of them are probably that same bug.
+The three campaigns that reported crashes after we started monitoring them properly did find the bug we'll explain in the next section, we are not sure about the other four but most of them are probably that same bug.
 Anyway, even if they are not, the orange campaign were better at finding our bug than the other ones despite being much slower.

 # Crash Analysis